Archive for the ‘Punditry’ Category

 From Twitter, I found this article by Cato senior fellow and Johns Hopkins econ professor Steve Hanke.
 Hanke conlcudes that since 1980, Bill Clinton has been the president who cut spending the most.
 Now, this is fairly familiar territory for me, and the piece caught my eye because of this chart: Read the rest of this entry »

-In Pennsylvania, it would take 15 years for the state to pay for current bridge repair needs, $600 per year.
+In Pennsylvania, it would take 15 years for the state to pay for current bridge repair needs, $600 million per year.
 But if the federal government was the intermediary, selling Treasuries to fund all $8.7 billion of work in the next few years, all the work would be done in the near-term, employing tens of thousands of workers idled by the private sector.
 Paying off the debt could be accomplished by a combination of taxes collected on the construction projects, reduced unemployment benefits, and Pennsylvania’s annual bridge budget, which would pay off the debt in 15 years or less.

 Here’s what’s changed since I wrote this: Read the rest of this entry »